 Try to keep them low to the ground, so that your kids can actually reach these books, but don’t sweat it if you have to display them higher above the ground.

 Floating shelves – set of 6 – in 4 colors – $26

 16. Educational posters

 What do planets, dinosaurs, and the periodic table of elements have in common?
 They’re all posters we’ve received from children’s books and magazines.
 No, they don’t really go together, but they have a home on our playroom walls because they came in as an unexpected surprise.

 17. Chalk paint

 Letting your kids draw on walls is for the brave-at-heart only!
-But chalkboard walls make for unique playroom ideas on a budget, especially if your kids love to draw, write, and express themselves.
+But chalkboard walls make for unique and minimal playroom ideas on a budget, especially if your kids love to draw, write, and express themselves.

 18. Wall decals